The Hidden Danger of Sexual Assault on a Cruise Ship

 Sexual assaults on cruise ships can be particularly frightening and traumatic because the victims are often in the middle of the ocean with nowhere to go or near a foreign county with unfamiliar laws.
 Moreover, there may be no local police department and the victim is confused as to whom to report the crime.
 A cruise ship (which may resemble a small city in population size) typically hires security personnel, but they do not necessarily have a law enforcement background, and you cannot assume that ship personnel will collect evidence to support your case.
 The security guards are not independent.
 They are often employees of the cruise ships, not deputized law enforcement officials with the skill and responsibility to investigate crimes.
 Adam Horowitz has handled cases with all of these circumstances and is prepared to protect your rights.
 Now more than ever, cruise passengers are advised to exercise extreme caution while traveling onboard a vessel and to document any incident, no matter how minor, the instant it occurs so evidence is captured and a legal claim can be brought.

-If you or someone you know has been sexually assaulted on a cruise ship, it is important to have experienced legal counsel.
+If you or someone you know has been sexually assaulted on a cruise ship or yacht, it is important to have experienced legal counsel.

 For instance, most passengers do not realize that by purchasing a ticket on the cruise line, they may have agreed to bring all legal claims within a short window of time (called a statute of limitations) and bring their case in a specific jurisdiction (called a venue restriction).
 In most circumstances, you will have unknowingly agreed to bring any claim (including a sexual assault claim against the cruise line) within just one year in the Federal Court for the Southern District of Florida or in the State Courts of Florida.
 With our law firm based in Florida, we are available to bring the lawsuit on your behalf.

-If you or someone you know has been a victim of sexual assault on a cruise ship, contact our law firm at (954) 641-2100 or send an email to sexual abuse lawyer Adam Horowitz at email@example.com
+If you or someone you know has been a victim of sexual assault on a cruise ship or yacht, contact our law firm at (954) 641-2100 or send an email to sexual abuse lawyer Adam Horowitz at email@example.com